smbutterfield/ibmt17-18/_04-intro-rhythm/c2-ex-metricpercept.md

 ## Similar meters

-The following two excerpts demonstrate how two variations -- melodic shape and accents -- can affect listener perception.
-Each example contains a rhythmic pattern scored in two different meters.
+The following excerpt demonstrates how a variations -- in this example, melodic shape -- can affect listener perception.
+The example contains a rhythmic pattern scored in two different meters.
 Aurally, both parts will sound identical regardless of the meter, but when looking at the scoring, one of the two halves will likely stand out as matching your aural perception.
 Discuss the differences between the two ways of notating the examples and which one best reflects your perception of the excerpt.
+Are there other methods of which you can think that could alter a listener's perception of meter?

 After you hit play, do not follow the part in order to allow your ear to determine how it hears the meter.

-{% capture ex2 %}X:2
-T:Accents and weight
-M:3/4
-L:1/8
-Q:1/4=100
-K:C
-LAA LAA LAA:| [M:6/8] LAALA ALAA:|]{% endcapture %}
-{% include abc-example.html number="2" abc=ex2 %}

 {% capture ex3 %}X:3
 T:Melodic shape